shehzaadzd/MINERVA/README.md

 ```
 @inproceedings{minerva,
   title = {Go for a Walk and Arrive at the Answer: Reasoning Over Paths in Knowledge Bases using Reinforcement Learning},
-  author = {Das, Rajarshi and Dhuliawala Shehzaad and Zaheer Manzil and Vilnis Luke and Durugkar Ishan and Krishnamurthy Akshay and Smola Alex and McCallum Andrew},
+  author = {Das, Rajarshi and Dhuliawala, Shehzaad and Zaheer, Manzil and Vilnis, Luke and Durugkar, Ishan and Krishnamurthy, Akshay and Smola, Alex and McCallum, Andrew},
   booktitle = {ICLR},
   year = 2018
 }